Driving & Rest Time Fines

 Analysis and storage tachograph

-How much does a driving & rest time violation cost?
+What does a driving & rest time violation cost?

-Here the fines are also added together and rounded up to the nearest amount divisible by 500.
+Here, the fines are also added together and rounded up to the nearest amount divisible by 500.

 A violation of the break rule results in a fine based on the following criteria: